FSA Partner Banner Light

 1. We regularly receive information from the U.S. Department of Veterans Affairs (VA) identifying veterans who may qualify for TPD discharge.
 If you are a veteran and we have received information from the VA indicating that you have a service-connected disability (or disabilities) that is 100% disabling or that you are totally disabled based on an individual unemployability rating, we will contact you by letter to notify you that you are eligible for a TPD discharge.
 The letter we send will also explain that unless you tell us by the date specified in the letter that you do not want to receive a TPD discharge, the Department will automatically approve the discharge of your federal student loans and/or TEACH Grant service obligation.
 If you want to have your loans and/or TEACH Grant service obligation discharged, you are not required to take any further action.
 We will instruct the holders of your federal student loans and/or TEACH Grant service obligation to discharge your loans and/or service obligation.
 You will not need to complete a TPD discharge application or provide documentation of your VA disability determination.

-3. You can submit a certification from a doctor of medicine (M.D.) or osteopathy (D.O) who is licensed to practice in the United States that you are totally and permanently disabled.
-Your physician must certify that you are unable to engage in any substantial gainful activity by reason of a medically determinable physical or mental impairment that:
+3. You can submit a certification from a licensed medical professional (who is licensed to practice in the United States) that you are totally and permanently disabled.
+A licensed medical professional must certify that you are unable to engage in any substantial gainful activity by reason of a medically determinable physical or mental impairment that:

 • Can be expected to result in death;